List of Low Sodium Foods That Everyone Must know!

 Tips to Reduce Sodium Intake

-The obvious and easiest way people can drastically reduce salt intake is not add salt in the food.
+The obvious and easiest way people can drastically reduce salt intake is not to add salt to the food.
 But this is a challenging task to do.
 The total reduction in salt can make the body feel weak and exhausted.
 Some of the tips to gradually reduce sodium intake are-

-- Lead nutrition labels on products you buy from grocery stores.
+- Read nutrition labels on products you buy from grocery stores.
 These nutrition labels will give you a clear idea of how much salt is present in the particular food.

 - Always choose natural and whole foods such as fresh fruits, veggies, cereals, and grains.